 I’ve only been to Atlanta once, and was overwhelmed by the amount of attractions (and the traffic)!
 There are some amazing things to do in Atlanta with kids.
 I’m thrilled to have Kendra Pierson as a guest author, sharing the best family friendly things to do in Atlanta.
 Enjoy!

-Top 5 Family Friendly Things to Do in Atlanta
+Family Friendly Things to Do in Atlanta Georgia

 Atlanta is an international gateway as home to the world’s busiest airport with flights to over 225 destinations daily.
 Domestic visitors are welcome too since 80% of the American population is only a two-hour flight away.
 In the areas of culture, history, food and even TV production, the Atlanta region welcomes families to come to get to know the city.
-Here are five of the most iconic family attractions that you can only visit in the city of Atlanta.
+Here are five of the most iconic things to do in Atlanta as a family.

 College Football Hall of Fame

 In the South where weddings are planned around college football games and even toddlers have a favorite team, a visit to the College Football Hall of Fame is a must.
 It’s an interactive space perfect for the whole family to explore.

 Exhibits cover all aspects of the college football experience from tailgating and cheerleading to calling the plays for championship games.
 Fans can even get into the game at an interactive ESPN College GameDay Desk and make their pick for the week.
 The best part is the ticket allows you to bring home your experiences at no additional fee with a download at home.

 The world’s largest aquarium is home to seven distinct galleries ranging from the Cold Water Quest featuring animals from arctic regions to the Tropical Diver featuring one of the largest living reef exhibits in the United States, the Pacific Barrier Reef.